mppmu/BoostFractor.jl/docs/src/index.md

 A summary of the contained examples can be found [here](examples.md)

 ## Disk Position Optimization
-[1D Code](1d_model.md) also contains some examples how to use julia to do optimizations (of the disk spacings for example).
+The [1D Code description](1d_model.md) also contains some examples how to use julia to do optimizations (of the disk spacings).